hpssjellis/mcu-stable-edu-launch/rak2270-sticker-tracker/video-playlist.md

 1. For USB TTL serial monitoring and programming over serial attach GND, RX, TX and 3.3V an Arduino can output 3.3V for you. <hr>

-1. Connect the RAK2270StickerTracker with USB TTL monitor setup and working and check the Arduino Serial monitor output
+1. Connect the RAK2270StickerTracker with USB TTL monitor setup and working and check the Arduino Serial monitor output.
+See image below for a fresh RAK2270Sticker Tracker.

 ![image](https://github.com/hpssjellis/mcu-stable-edu-launch/assets/5605614/99e4299e-27b2-4385-8317-00950a99aea8)